detfaellesdesignsystem/dkdfd-plugins/README.md

 ## Using the plugins project

-Only the css-themes are to be used by projects.
-The HTML and javascript are just exmaple code showing how e.g. datatables are implemented.
+Only the css-themes are to be used.
+The HTML and javascript are just example code showing how e.g. datatables are implemented.

 To include a theme simply include the one of the files from the /dist/css folder:
 ```sh
 <link rel="stylesheet" href="[path-to-plugins-project]/dist/css/dkfds-datatables-theme.min.css">
 ```